 Your annual revenue is one of the most important factors lenders will use to judge your business.
 Your business bank statements will provide insight into your cash flow and revenue levels.

-Strong, consistent, and revenue that grows over time is a sign that you’ll be able to pay back your business line of credit.
+Strong and consistent revenue that grows over time is a sign that you’ll be able to pay back your business line of credit.

 Most lenders will impose a minimum annual revenue requirement in exchange for funding.
 Banks usually will want to see you can consistently bring in about $250K annually, while online lenders may be willing to approve businesses with $120K in annual revenue.